flottetotte/CA-Fi/README.md

 Usage
 =====
-- After installation you can try out the basic features of AL-Fi with the small python scripts provided in the folder netlink, which are explained in the following:
+- After installation you can try out the basic features of CA-Fi with the small python scripts provided in the folder netlink, which are explained in the following:

 min_delegator.py
 ----------------
-The minimal delegator allows to subscribe to an identifier in order to be adressable by other AL-Fi devices.
+The minimal delegator allows to subscribe to an identifier in order to be adressable by other CA-Fi devices.
 Therefore, start the delegator with "python delegator.py", type :"rID you want to add" (without the quotes) and hit "Enter". "r" stands for register a new identifier.
 To delete a subscription, just type "dID you want to delete" and hit "Enter".
 Typing "q" and hitting "Enter" quits the delegator after a few seconds.
 Please note, that the subscribed identifiers stay set in the driver.

 Once subscribed to an iddentifier, a device is now capable of receiving messages.
-To test that, start another AL-Fi device and use the chunkburster.py
+To test that, start another CA-Fi device and use the chunkburster.py

 chunkburster.py
 ---------------